-Shifting left empowers software teams to detect operational breaches in every phase of the software supply chain, from design to deployment.
+The number and sophistication of cyberattacks are increasing year after year.
+Now it’s the time, more than ever, to start implementing security testing within your Software Development Life Cycle.
+Shifting left in the SDLC empowers software teams to detect operational breaches in every phase of the software supply chain, from design to deployment.

 Empower developers to test their own code

 Ideally, developers and software engineers should be familiar with fundamental security concepts.
-For the most part, security teams believe that the developer focus on coding minutiae and release datelines is misplaced.
+For the most part, security teams believe that developers focus on coding minutiae and release datelines are misplaced.

 Developers are similarly skeptical of security professionals who wield mysterious jargon and harbor markedly divergent attitudes towards security vulnerabilities.
 Thus, it is imperative that we empower developers to be able to test their own code.
 In doing so, we foster an atmosphere of understanding, which inevitably inspires collaborative effort.